-You may have noticed that if you purchase a 3 or 4-year SSL certificate, the certificate you are issued is only valid for 1 or 2 years.
+You may have noticed that if you purchase a 2–5-year SSL certificate, the certificate you are issued is only valid for 1 year.
 Don’t worry, this isn’t an error.
-You will still have an SSL certificate for 3 or 4 years, but you will need to reactivate the SSL once the initial validity period has passed.

-If you don’t Reactivate, your SSL Certificate will expire, which means your website will no longer have encryption protection and your site will be flagged as ‘Not secure’.
-The certificate status will change to Paused.
-But not to worry, you can Reactivate at any time within the lifespan of your original purchase.
+If you don’t reactivate, your SSL initially issued for 1 year will expire.
+Your website will no longer have encryption protection and your site will be flagged as “Not secure”.
+The certificate status in your dashboard will change to “Paused”.
+You can restore a secure connection at any time through reactivation.

 When you reactivate, you get a new SSL issued within the period you already paid for.
 Once this paid period is over, you will need to renew the whole SSL — which means paying once more for another period of your choice.

 Both actions involve sending activation requests to the Certificate Authority, getting an SSL issued, and installing the issued SSL on your site.
 Whether you need to reactivate or renew your SSL, you will get an email reminder from us and will be guided through the corresponding process.